novaenext/ipipeline/README.md

 pipeline.add_conn('c4', 'n3', 'n4')
 ```

-Based on the workflow defined in the Tasks section, the pipeline instance was built with four nodes and four connections.
+Based on the workflow defined in the declarations section, the pipeline was built with four nodes and four connections.
 Two aspects deserve attention here, the inputs and outputs parameters of the add_node method.

-When declared, the outputs parameter indicates that a node will return one or more values that will be stored in the catalog (not visible to the user) as items during the pipeline execution.
-For example, the outputs parameter of the 'n1' node expects the collect function to return a sequence with two elements that will be stored in the catalog with the names 'x' and 'y'.
+The outputs parameter, when declared, indicates that during the pipeline execution, the function returns must be stored in the catalog with specific names.
+For example, the outputs parameter of the 'n1' node expects to store two items in the catalog with the names 'x' and 'y' which are obtained from the returns of the collect function.

-When declared, the inputs parameter indicates that a node will receive a dictionary with the function arguments.
-The dictionary can have default values or values obtained from the catalog during the pipeline execution.
-For example, the inputs parameter of the 'n4' node expects the 'c.x' ('c.<item_id>') value to be obtained from the catalog.
-Note, the 'c.' prefix assumes that there is an item in the catalog that was stored by a predecessor node.
+The inputs parameter, when declared, indicates that during the pipeline execution, the function receives a dictionary with its arguments.
+For example, the inputs parameter of the 'n4' node expects to receive a dictionary where the 'x' and 'y' values are obtained from the catalog ('c.<item_id>') and the 'z' value is obtained directly.
+The 'c.' prefix assumes the existence of an item in the catalog stored by a predecessor node.

-The connections help determine the order in which the nodes will be executed.
-For example, 'c1' connection defines that there is a relationship between 'n1' node and 'n2' node where the 'n2' node depends on the execution of the 'n1' node.
-Note, a node can be declared dependent on another node even though it does not use the outputs of its predecessor node.
+The connections determine the order in which the nodes are executed.
+For example, 'c1' connection indicates a relationship between 'n1' node (source) and 'n2' node (destination) where the 'n2' node depends on the execution of the 'n1' node.
+A node can dependent on another node even though it does not use the outputs of its predecessor.

-**Execution:**
+**Executor:**

-Once the pipeline was built, it can be inserted into an executor.
-Through the graph inside the pipeline the execution order (topological order) of the nodes is determined by the dependencies between them.
-Therefore, it is expected that the connections between the nodes form a DAG (Directed Acyclic Graph), if this does not happen, an error will be raised.
+An executor is responsible for executing a pipeline from the topological order (execution order) of the graph.
+Therefore, it is expected that the connections between the nodes form a DAG (Directed Acyclic Graph), if this does not happen, an error is raised.
+Behind the scenes, a catalog is created to store the node returns that are requested by other nodes during the execution.

 ```python
 executor = SequentialExecutor(pipeline)
 executor.execute_pipeline(executor.obtain_topo_order())
 ```

-Currently, only the sequential execution is supported, but soon the executions through concurrency and parallelism will be added.

-**Results:**

-Below are the log results generated by the pipeline execution.
-In cases where there are a lot of nodes or the pipeline is called many times inside a loop, it is recommended to turn off the logs.
+Below are the log results generated by the execution.
+It is recommended to turn off the logs in cases where there are many nodes or the pipeline is called many times inside a loop.

 ```shell
 [2021-10-26 12:00:21] INFO ipipeline.control.execution - topo_order: [['n1'], ['n2', 'n3'], ['n4']]